GeneSJC/AndroidSamples1/README.md

 AndroidSamples1
 ===============

-(Part 1 in a series of demo projects to support the class wiki for the Android course I lead)
+(Part 1 in a series of demo projects to learn Android development)

 Eclipse ADT project that organizes various examples in standalone activities